 Call your baby's doctor if you suspect your baby has jaundice.

 If your baby has been diagnosed with jaundice, call your doctor if: Yellow color gets deeperYellow color spreads to other parts of the body or the eyesJaundice lasts for more than 3 weeks

 Very high levels of bilirubin in your baby’s blood can be dangerous.
 It can lead to a very rare form of brain damage called kernicterus.
 It is important to see a doctor if your baby has signs of this condition.
 Call the doctor immediately if your baby: Is tired all the time or difficult to wakeSucks or nurses poorlyLooks weak or floppyArches his or her back or neck backwardsDevelops a high-pitched cry or feverHas convulsions or spasms

 The American Academy of Pediatrics recommends that all babies are assessed for jaundice before they leave the hospital.
 Your baby will be checked again at 3-5 days of age.
 If your doctor suspects jaundice, you will be asked about your baby’s symptoms and medical history.
 A physical exam will be done.

-Tests may include: Examination of baby’s skinTranscutaneous bilirubin (TcB)—a light is passed through the baby's skin to screen for high bilirubin levelsBlood test—to check level of bilirubin in blood, may be done if TcB shows a risk for high bilirubin levels
+Tests may include: Examination of baby’s skinTranscutaneous bilirubin (TcB)—a light is passed through the baby's skin to screen for high bilirubin levelsBlood test—to check level of bilirubin in blood.
+This may be done if TcB shows a risk for high bilirubin levels

 Most babies with jaundice will not need treatment.
 Jaundice in formula-fed infants will usually clear up in two weeks.
 In breastfed babies, jaundice usually clears up in 2-3 weeks.